BenderRobotics/brest/README.md

     $ make all        # Just builds the wheel
     $ make clean      # Cleans the build directories and files

-Builded wheel is located in `brest/dist/`.
+The built wheel is located in `./brest/dist/`.

 ## Building the offline documentation
 To build the docs for offline usage, you need to install the dependencies first.
 Assuming that you have already Brest installed, you